-Every co-op board in New York City has a duty to maintain and preserve the value of their cooperative.
+Every co-op board in New York City must maintain and preserve the value of their cooperative.
 Part of the co-op boards process is the operating budget that determines monthly maintenance charges required from each shareholder, typically used for building maintenance in the upcoming year.
-Additionally, the co-op board will determine and set aside a reserve fund.
-The reserve fund is the co-op’s “rainy day” money, funds used for expected and unexpected repairs when needed.
+Additionally, the co-op board will evaluate and set aside a reserve fund.
+The co-op’s “rainy day” money is the reserve fund, funds used for expected and unexpected repairs when needed.

-For anyone looking to buy an NYC co-op apartment, understanding the importance of a building’s reserve fund will be critical.
-Without it, the co-op risks falling into disrepair and losing value with an adverse impact on all shareholders.
+Understanding the importance of a building’s reserve fund will be critical for anyone looking to buy an NYC co-op apartment.
+Without it, the co-op risks falling into disrepair and losing value, adversely impacting all shareholders.

 Developing a Reserve FundDeveloping a Reserve Fund

-Also known as a capital budget, a reserve fund aims to project major repairs and replacements costs.
-The best funds should try to look as far ahead as they can, say, five years.
+A reserve fund, also known as a capital budget, aims to project significant repair and replacements costs.
+The best funds should look as far ahead as possible, say, five years.
 This is not as hard as it might appear.
 Regular maintenance for structural elements like roofs, balconies, elevators, and the exterior façade is required every few years.
-Assuming a major issue doesn’t go unnoticed for years, the costs of these repairs can be predictable and manageable.
+Assuming a significant issue doesn’t go unnoticed for years, the costs of these repairs can be predictable and manageable.

 That said, every building will be different.
 Relying on a reserve fund to cover the next 3-6 months can be a recipe for disaster.
 Instead, they should have a detailed analysis of the building to determine all potential problems, now and in the future.
 This can be carried out through the building’s maintenance staff but is best done by a professional architect or engineer.
-In conjunction with this, a detailed costs analysis needs to be carried out.
+A detailed costs analysis needs to be carried out in conjunction with this.

 Financial AnalysisFinancial Analysis